 Vegetarian and vegan women who supplement with creatine may see an even greater impact on their energy levels and performance, since many food sources of creatine are animal based.2

-Beyond the exercise-related benefits of creatine, the other health effects are that it may help with slowing the progress of neurological diseases, and could potentially protect the heart muscle during heart attacks.2
+Beyond the exercise-related benefits of creatine, the other health effects are that it may help with slowing the progress of neurological diseases, and could potentially benefits heart health.2

 Other promising potential uses of creatine supplementation show benefits throughout the ageing process, related to strengthening muscle mass (which usually declines with age) and improving bone health, which is crucially important for women.2

 Women have less bone mass then man and are more prone to osteoporosis (which makes bones brittle and weak) as they age.3 One study even showed that creatine supplementation can slow bone loss in women.6